 Systematic Breeding Programs

 The major factor limiting optimum reproductive performance on many dairy farms is failure to detect cows in heat in a timely and accurate manner.
 Poor heat detection results in excessive number of days not pregnant (days open) which causes long calving intervals.
-This is economically important to the dairy business because for every day a cow is not pregnant beyond 120 days after calving it costs about $2.00 per cow per day.
-For a 250 cow herd with an average of 140 days open, the cost would be $40 per cow or $10,000 per year compared to 120 days open.
+This is economically important to the dairy business because for every day a cow is not pregnant beyond 120 days after calving it costs about $3.00 per cow per day.
+For a 250 cow herd with an average of 140 days open, the cost would be at least $60 per cow or $15,000 per year compared to 120 days open.

 There are several systems available to dairy producers to help improve heat detection rate or the number of cows submitted for breeding at the proper number of days after calving.
 Some systems termed estrous synchronization programs are designed to cause cows to come into heat over a short period of time so they can be inseminated in a timely manner.
 Heat detection is required for these programs.
 The newer systems, termed timed breeding or appointment breeding, are designed so both the onset of heat (estrus) and ovulation are induced so cows can be inseminated at a specific time without heat detection.
 Depending upon the specific system, the potential benefits of such programs include the following.